 The regulation of self-testing kits is currently more rigorous than for hospital tests

-There are different classes of diagnostics and these are assessed according to risk.
-The regulation of self test kits in the UK is more stringent than laboratory diagnostics to ensure that the tests are easy to use by lay persons and provide reliable and easy to interpret results.
-Once a self test has been approved by a Notified Body and CE marked, the test can be freely sold within the EU without restriction, providing the instructions for use are in the language of the country it is marketed in.
+There are different classes of diagnostics, and these are assessed according to risk.
+The regulation of self-test kits in the UK is currently more stringent than that for laboratory diagnostics, having to also ensure that the tests have undergone user trials to prove that they are easy to use by lay persons and provide relevant, reliable and easy to interpret results, as well as the required accuracy, sensitivity and specificity.
+Once a self-test has been approved by a Notified Body and CE marked, the test may be sold within the UK and EU, providing the instructions for use are in the language of the country it is marketed in.

 The Notified Body will evaluate self-test devices to ensure that the:

 - instructions provided are easy to follow by laypersons

 - components included with the test have been validated and are fit for purpose

 - performance, safety and reliability of the device meets the requirements for its intended use

 - device is manufactured according to established international standards for medical devices (ISO13485:2016)